awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-working-viewing-monitors.md

 # Viewing monitoring information<a name="application-manager-working-viewing-monitors"></a>

-In Application Manager, a component of AWS Systems Manager, the **Monitoring** tab displays Amazon CloudWatch alarm status for resources in an application\.
+In Application Manager, a component of AWS Systems Manager, the **Monitoring** tab displays Amazon CloudWatch Application Insights and alarm details for resources in an application\.

+**About Application Insights**
+CloudWatch Application Insights identifies and sets up key metrics, logs, and alarms across your application resources and technology stack\.
+Application Insights continuously monitors metrics and logs to detect and correlate anomalies and errors\.
+When the system detects errors or anomalies, Application Insights generates CloudWatch Events that you can use to set up notifications or take actions\.
+If you choose the **Edit configuration** button on the **Monitoring** tab, the system opens the CloudWatch Application Insights console\.
+For more information about Application Insights, see [What is Amazon CloudWatch Application Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/appinsights-what-is.html) in the *Amazon CloudWatch User Guide*\.

 **Actions you can perform on this page**
 You can perform the following actions on this page: